The purpose of operational support allowance is to compensate APS employees for performing duty in an operational area.

 Operational support allowance applies to an APS employee who meets either of the following conditions.

-Note: In the total workforce model, an APS employee may be described as a member in Service category 1.
+Note: In the total workforce system, an APS employee may be described as a member in Service category 1.

 The employee has received written notice to perform duties for a period in an operational area in support of an ADF operation.